DaGooseYT/FrameGUI/README.md

 # FrameGUI (NEW v2.0.0+)
 <img src="https://github.com/DaGooseYT/FrameGUI/blob/main/New/fgui.png" width="410"/><img src="https://github.com/DaGooseYT/FrameGUI/blob/main/New/fgui_mos.png" width="410"/>

-FrameGUI (frame-gooey) is a free cross-platform, very easy to use encoding utility featuring AI filters, based on the more comprehensive [EncodeGUI](https://github.com/DaGooseYT/EncodeGUI) encoding tool.<br />
+FrameGUI (frame-gooey) is a free, cross-platform, very easy to use encoding utility featuring AI filters, based on the more comprehensive [EncodeGUI](https://github.com/DaGooseYT/EncodeGUI) encoding tool.<br />
 FrameGUI is now the first RIFE GUI app to run 100% natively on Apple Silicon.

 This repository only consists of the source code; no builds are hosted here.
 See https://encodegui.com/downloads for the latest builds.